Did you know that...

 Prepare transaction

-To consume the Prepare method you must make a POST call to the following address:
+To use the Prepare method, you must make a POST call to the following address:

 Name Description Data type Optional